vechain/vebetterdao/packages/contracts/CONTRACTS_CHANGELOG.md

 - None.

 ### New Features 🚀
+- **`NodeManagement`**:
   - Added `isNodeDelegated()` to check if a specific node ID is delegated
   - Added `isNodeDelegator()` to check if a user has delegated their node
   - Added `getDirectNodeOwnership()` to check direct node ownership without delegation
   - Added `isNodeHolder()` to check if a user is a node holder (both directly owned and indirectly through delegation)
   - Added `getUserNodes()` to get comprehensive node information including:
     - Node ID
     - Node level
     - Owner address
     - Node holder status
     - Delegation status
     - Delegator status
     - Delegatee status
     - Delegatee address
+- **`GalaxyMember`**:
+  - Added `selectFor()` function to allow the admin to select a token for the user

 ### Bug Fixes 🐛